 The Company believes that compensation for non-employee directors should be competitive and should encourage ownership of the Company's stock.
 The Executive Compensation Committee periodically reviews the level and form of the Company's director compensation and, if it deems appropriate, recommends to the Board changes in director compensation.
-Since there had been no adjustments to director compensation levels for several years, in FY 2016 the Executive Compensation Committee evaluated compensation for non-employee directors against those of directors in the same peer companies used for executive compensation.
-Based on that analysis, it recommended and the Board adopted changes to both the cash and equity portions of director compensation effective after the 2015 Annual Shareholder Meeting to bring non-employee director compensation more in line with the peer group of companies.
-No changes were made to director compensation in FY 2017.
+No adjustments to director compensation levels were made in FY 2017 or FY 2018.
+Recently, the Executive Compensation Committee re-evaluated compensation for non-employee directors against those of directors in the same peer companies used for executive compensation.
+Based on that analysis, it recommended and the Board adopted a small change to the cash portion of director compensation effective after the 2018 Annual Shareholder Meeting, raising the annual retainer fee from \$62,500 to \$70,000.
+This adjustment in cash compensation brings non-employee director compensation more in line with the peer group of companies, especially considering the Company does not provide additional compensation for committee participation other than for service as committee chair.
+There were no other changes proposed or adopted.

-Director Compensation for FY 2017
+Director Compensation for FY 2018

-Each non-employee member of the Board receives an annual retainer fee of \$62,500.
+Each non-employee member of the Board receives an annual retainer fee of \$62,500, which will increase to \$70,000 annually after the 2018 Annual Shareholder Meeting.
 Additional cash compensation is paid for the following roles: